 Brandon proudly served in the US Navy for seven years prior to Shield AI.
 He served as a Navy SEAL with two deployments to Afghanistan and one to the Pacific Theater.
 In that role he did lots of great stuff, but will not write about it.
 Previously, he was the assistant chief engineer aboard the USS Pearl Harbor (LSD-52) and deployed to the Persian Gulf.
 He earned his mechanical engineering degree from the United States Naval Academy and his MBA from Harvard Business School.

-Nathan is Shield’s Chief Science Officer as well as an Associate Research Professor in the Robotics Institute, Carnegie Mellon University.
-Dr. Michael is director of the Robust Adaptive Systems Lab; author of over 120 publications on control, perception, and cognition for resilient intelligent single and multi-robot systems; nominee or recipient of nine best paper awards (ICRA, RSS, DARS, CASE, SSRR); recipient of the Popular Mechanics Breakthrough Award and Robotics Society of Japan Best Paper Award (of 2014); and PI of ongoing research programs supported by ARL, DOE, DTRA, NASA, and industry.
+Nathan is Shield’s Chief Science Officer as well as an Associate Research Professor in the world renowned Robotics Institute of Carnegie Mellon University.
+Prof. Michael is director of the Robust Adaptive Systems Lab, one of the largest faculty laboratories in the Robotics Institute; author of over 120 publications on control, perception, and cognition for resilient intelligent single and multi-robot systems; nominee or recipient of nine best paper awards (ICRA, RSS, DARS, CASE, SSRR); recipient of the Popular Mechanics Breakthrough Award and Robotics Society of Japan Best Paper Award (of 2014).

 Pete spent five years at Draper Laboratory where he designed and fielded real-time vision-aided navigation algorithms including approaches using visual inertial odometry and geo-referenced image correlation.
 His software and algorithms have been fielded on autonomous aerial vehicles that have flown in the United States and in theater.
 Previously, he spent six years at Honeywell where he developed SLAM algorithms and non-linear, fault tolerant controllers.
 He earned his MS from MIT and BS, summa cum laude, from University of Minnesota.